-The increasing impacts of climate change are exacerbating the risk factors for disasters such as bushfires.
+The increasing impacts of climate change are exacerbating the risk factors associated with disasters such as bushfires.
 Individuals and organisations must learn to respond to emergencies, survive and recover from humanitarian crises that are beyond their current expertise.

 Challenges and lessons learned from disaster recovery globally suggest that there is a need for individuals and community leaders to understand more about bushfire/wildfire disasters.
 The causes, mitigation, seeking help and longer term recovery.
-By the end of this course, you will gain knowledge on bushfire hazards and causes, propensity to spread, impacts and what we can do to recover quickly.
+By the end of this course, you will gain knowledge on bushfire hazards and causes, propensity to spread, mitigation measures and recovery.

 This course is significant for individuals and the public interested in gaining knowledge about reducing their vulnerability to bushfires, effective coping strategies in the aftermath of a bushfire event and building resilience in the face of future disasters.

 This course is part of our Study with Australia collection, with free upgrades and digital certificates supported by the Australian Trade and Investment Commission until 30 June, 2020.
 Explore more courses from leading Australian education providers.

 By the end of the course, you will be able to:

 - Assess the various mechanisms through which bushfires attack

 - Explore the impact of bushfires from multiple perspectives

 - Explore essentials for bushfire resilience and benefits of community-led bushfire recovery

 - Identify effective coping strategies for affected individuals and communities in bushfire-prone areas